Ways to Clean a Crock Pot or Slow Cooker

 Introduction – Clean a Crock Pot.

-Crock Pots are great for cooking stews and casseroles and the like but perhaps like me you tend to over fill the pot.
+Crock Pots are great for cooking stews and casseroles and such but perhaps like me you tend to over fill the pot.
 Do you end up with quite a sticky mess to clean up afterwards?
 Crock Pots are rather heavy and can be cumbersome and it can be difficult to clean a Crock Pot.

 Firstly what not to do when you clean a Crock Pot.

 - Do not get the electrical element wet.
 The part that has the wire and plug cannot get wet or be submerged in water.
 Instead just use a lightly dampened cloth with a little detergent on it to wipe it clean.

-- Do not use anything abrasive products such as scourers.
+- Do not use any abrasive products such as scourers.

 - Do not use cold water on hot stoneware.
 Wait for it to cool down.